 More economical construction, lower handling expenditures, good yields, and, at times, higher quality with the correct distances between rows and measures of care are spurring more and more winegrowers to change their vineyards over to this new system.

-Approximately half of the production is dedicated to white wine varietals and half to red varietals:
+Approximately half of the production is dedicated to white grape varieties and half to red grape varieties:

 White varieties (58%):